 Johanna Alemann passed away on November 25, 2012.
 View Stewart

-bequest to us here at the AFA as part of her estate.
+and her films below.
+Johanna donated her films to the AFA upon her passing.
 We have used that donation

 make her films available for free public viewing on the AFA collection site at

 the Internet Archive.
 To watch a film, click on the film links below, in the

 Johanna Alemann is believed to be the first woman filmmaker, operating as

 a sole proprietor, to run an academic film company in North America.
 Born near Berlin in Woltersdorf, Germany on July

 11, 1923, Alemann had U.S. citizenship from birth due to the fact that her